hobson/hobson.github.io/_posts/2016-01-07-Getting-Started-with-your-pibot-TidlyBot.md

 title: Getting Started with your PiBot TiddlyBot
 ---

-I helped my preteen nephew get started on his kickstarter [TiddlyBot](http://www.pibot.org/tiddlybot/) Christmas Present over the holidays.
+I helped my teenage nephew get started on his kickstarter [TiddlyBot](http://www.pibot.org/tiddlybot/) Christmas Present over the holidays.
 We a linux laptop (Ubuntu) and recorded all the tedious setup steps so you can spend more time programming your bot and less time getting set up.

 ## First Things